-Our grade 4 students participate in a recycling program.
-They pick up paper, juice boxes, milk cartons and other items that are to be recycled.
+Our school participates in a recycling program.
+Classes collect paper, juice boxes, milk cartons and other items that are to be recycled.
 They take the refundable items to the bottle depot and use the money to buy items for our school.

 - Remembrance Day Poster and Essay Contest